Fire Service Collaboration

 -

-If approved by voters, the fire districts have agreed to jointly create a new brand and organizational identity for the combined fire district.
+The fire districts have agreed to jointly create a new brand and organizational identity for the combined fire district.

 -